 Bats and Cats Napkin Ring

 Don’t throw away that empty paper towel roll!
-Make these adorable Halloween napkin rings for your holiday dinner or party.
+Make Bats and Cats Napkin Ring to hold your napkins for your Halloween dinner or or Halloween themed birthday party.

 Black acrylic craft paint